NY Waterway: Manhattan connecting buses

 NY Waterway operates connecting bus service for ferry passengers on different routes in Manhattan.

 Discontinued services

-At various points in the past, NY Waterway has also provided ferry service to other destinations including LaGuardia Airport, Newport, Harborside, Liberty State Park, Port Liberté, Belford, Sandy Hook, and Belmar, New Jersey.
+At various points in the past, NY Waterway has also provided ferry service to other destinations including LaGuardia Airport, Newport, Harborside, Liberty State Park, Belford, Sandy Hook, and Belmar, New Jersey.
+Ferry services for Belford, Sandy Hook, Atlantic Highlands, and Highlands along the Raritan Bayshore in Monmouth County, New Jersey were given to Seastreak.